f-o-a-m/plasma-demo/README.md

 ## WARNINGS
 We are still trying to figure out how to automate config/setup so that it's the same everywhere (test config vs $HOME/.plasmad/config/plasma.toml etc).
 Until that's done, you should check this warnings list/ update it with new warnings when you find them.
 1. When running `make plasma-test` you need to supply the root chain plasma contract with environment variable `PLASMA_ADDRESS`.
-2. When running `make plasma-test` you need to make sure that the `FINALIZE_PERIOD` environment variable is the same as what's listed under `ethereum_finality` in the plasma.toml file.
+2. When running `make plasma-test` you need to make sure that the `FINALIZED_PERIOD` environment variable is the same as what's listed under `ethereum_finality` in the plasma.toml file.
 Otherwise you will not be able to pass the include deposit test.